Before you begin

 - User and user’s endpoints existence: This step checks if the user exists at the Microsoft 365 end.

 - User mailbox existence: This step verifies if a mailbox exists for that user.

 5. If any of the authentication steps fail, you are prompted with an error message.
 Click the error message to view the error details.

 Step 2: Configure Cloud Apps settings for Exchange Online

-Define the user attribute that you want Druva inSync to use to map user account to their Office 365 app account.
+Define the user attribute that you want Druva inSync to use to map user account to their Microsoft 365 app account.

 - Configure user accounts access using the inSync email ID or Active Directory(AD) attribute

-- Configure the User custom domain for Office 365
+- Configure the User custom domain for Microsoft 365

 Only inSync administrators with the Cloud administrator role can configure the user account access settings.

-By default, inSync uses the email address of inSync users to map users to their Office 365 app account.
+By default, inSync uses the email address of inSync users to map users to their Microsoft 365 app account.

 inSync gets the UPN information through AD Mapping configured to fetch user accounts from configured AD/LDAP with inSync.